nitrologic/forge/blog.md

 ![](media/nanolove.png)

-Into the weeds with Gemini2.5
+Into the weeds with Gemini2.5.

+Note the subtle as an axe Eugene coersian planted in the plan.txt.

 ![](media/plan.png)